kastiglione/motion-objc-runtime/README.md

 motion-objc-runtime gives RubyMotion some of the metaprogramming capabilities currently lacking.
-By exposing the Objective-C runtime,
-#define_method and other metaprogramming staples can be used from
-within RubyMotion apps.
+By exposing the Objective-C runtime, methods such as #define_method and other metaprogramming staples can be used from within RubyMotion apps.

 The Objective-C runtime is exposed the same way RubyMotion exposes other UIKit and other iOS frameworks, via BrideSupport files created